ArmandoAnescu/ArmandoAnescu/README.md

-Hi!
-I'm Armando and i live in Italy.
+Hi!👋 I'm Armando😊 and i live in Italy.
-I'm an IT student, and I like:
+I'm Currently an IT studenthere at IIS Viola Marchesini and I like:

 -Pizza